Causal inference methods for combining randomized trials and observational studies: a review: Randomized controlled trial

 This section recalls assumptions and estimators for average treatment estimation in the case of a single RCT.
 The assumptions for average treatment effect identifiability in RCTs are the SUTVA assumption and assumptions \ref{a:consist} (consistency) and \ref{a:ign} (random treatment assignment within the RCT).
 These assumptions allow the average treatment effect to be identifiable.
 The most intuitive estimators coming from these assumptions is the difference-in-means estimators:

 With $n_1$ being the number of individuals in the trial that have been treated and $n_0$ the number of individuals in the trial who have not been treated ($n_0 + n_1 = n$).
-This estimator is unbiased and $\sqrt n$-consistent if the sample selection is not moderated by the covariates.
+This estimator is unbiased and $\sqrt n$-consistent if the trial is a random sample of the target population.
 If not, it is a biased estimation of the population average treatment effect.